 With the advancement of the digital media landscape rapidly changing through newer technologies, greater investment, and more discerning consumers with varying behaviours, the growing opportunities for the ever-popular sports industry have also increased concurrently.
 As businesses and organisations improve their understanding of the digital environment, sport continues to evolve alongside this medium with highly desirable and unique outputs.

 Having introduced “digital workshops in sport” for a selective group of senior rights holders back in 2009, Leaders was asked to provide subsequent sessions based on similar content for 2010.
 Such was the success and excitement of these workshops that Leaders in Digital Sport was formalised to provide an opportunity to learn from digital leaders from around the globe.

-Leaders in Digital Sport, which took place on the 6th October 2011, showcased the world of opportunity that awaits the sports industry in the digital age, bringing together 200 senior experts from clubs, leagues, associations, federations and brands in sport.
+Leaders in Digital Sport showcases the world of opportunity that awaits the sports industry in the digital age, bringing together 250 senior experts from clubs, leagues, associations, federations and brands in sport.
 Following input from a number of highly respected digital professionals, a conference programme based on technology, interaction with fans, gaming, social media and commercialising digital content was produced to create the best learning environment for those involved in sports and digital.

 On the agenda for Leaders in Digital Sport 2011 were a range of subjects including:

 - Social media or social myth: Is it really going to change the face of sport?

 - Taking control: How US sport used digital technology to transform their businesses

 - Knowledge is power: How engagement, data and technology can transform your digital business